joonassandell/rebirth-wordpress-project/README.md

 **4. Install all the dependencies and kickstart the project**

+1. Copy `.env.example` to `.env` and setup your environment variables
-Make sure docker is running as the following command will require it.
+2. Make sure docker is running as the following command will require it

 ```
 $ make start